jhidding/check-deps/README.md

 # Implementation
-Because this script needs to work stand-alone, that means that some of the functionality here would be much easier implemented using other packages, but I simply can't.
+Because this script needs to work stand-alone, that means that some of the functionality here would be much easier implemented using other packages, however I'm limited to what a standard Python install has to offer.

 I'll start with a bit of version logic, and then show how this script runs the checks in parallel using `asyncio`.